Emergent vorticity asymmetry of one and two-layer shallow water system captured by a next-order balanced model: Single-layer shallow water

 The initial conditions are carefully constructed to benefit the study of vortex asymmetry.
 They should have zero vorticity skewness initially and be well-balanced to avoid excessive gravity-wave emission.
 For this, we use the procedure based on the Balance Equations used in \citet[(2.5)]{PolvaniEtAl_94}.
 The vorticity is set to be isotropic Gaussian random fields (thus no skewness) centered around nondimensional size $4$ and nondimensional wavenumber $1.6$, crudely mimicking energy injected by baroclinic instability.
 The magnitude is determined so that the QG eddy kinetic energy of the vorticity field is one-half:

 The fixed-point algorithm described in \citet[]{PolvaniEtAl_94} is then performed to solve for the well-balanced divergence and height fields to match the vorticity fields.

 Vorticity asymmetry emerges from the evolution of the shallow water model.
 We evolve the simulation pseudospectrally using Dedalus \citep{BurnsEtAl_20} for 500 nondimensional time.
 The horizontal resolution is $1024\times 1024$ Fourier modes.
-We dissipate the small-scale for numerical stability using a fourth-order hyper-dissipation
+We dissipate the small-scale for numerical stability using a fourth-order hyper-dissipation {just large enough to absorb small-scale noise, as diagnosed by the vorticity spectrum}

 on $u,v,h$ for the shallow water simulation and on $q$ for the SWQG\pl~simulation.
 Time-stepping uses the 3rd-order 4-stage diagonally-implicit+explicit Runge-Kutta (DIRK+ERK) scheme \citep{AscherEtAl_97}.
 The timestep size is determined to have a CFL number of 0.5.